 Modeling in 3-5 builds on K-2 experiences and progresses to building and revising simple models and using models to represent events and design solutions.

-Use models to describe phenomena.
-(5-PS3-1) Develop a model to describe phenomena.
-(5-LS2-1) Engaging in Argument from Evidence Engaging in argument from evidence in 3-5 builds on K-2 experiences and progresses to critiquing the scientific explanations or solutions proposed by peers by citing relevant evidence about the natural and designed world(s).
+- Use models to describe phenomena.
+(5-PS3-1) - Develop a model to describe phenomena.
+(5-LS2-1)

+Engaging in argument from evidence in 3-5 builds on K-2 experiences and progresses to critiquing the scientific explanations or solutions proposed by peers by citing relevant evidence about the natural and designed world(s).

 Support an argument with evidence, data, or a model.
 (5-LS1-1) A system can be described in terms of its components and their interactions.
+(5-LS2-1)

-(5-LS2-1) Energy and Matter Matter is transported into, out of, and within systems.
-(5-LS1-1) Energy can be transferred in various ways and between objects.
-(5-PS3-1) Unit Pacing Required Resource: FOSS Living Systems Lessons And Timeframe (47 days) Systems - 11 daysNutrient Systems - 14 days Transport Systems - 13 daysSensory Systems - 9 days CAREER READINESS, LIFE LITERACIES, A ND KEY SKILLS AND COMPUTER SCIENCE CAREER READINESS, LIFE LITERACIES, AND KEY SKILLS AND COMPUTER SCIENCE Career Ready Practices Attend to financial well-being 5-PS3-1 Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.
+Energy and Matter

+- Matter is transported into, out of, and within systems.
+(5-LS1-1) - Energy can be transferred in various ways and between objects.
+(5-PS3-1)

+Unit Pacing Required Resource: FOSS Living Systems

+- Systems 11 days - Nutrient Systems 14 days

+- Transport Systems 13 days - Sensory Systems 9 days

+CAREER READINESS, LIFE LITERACIES, AND KEY SKILLS AND COMPUTER SCIENCE

+Attend to financial well-being

+5-PS3-1 Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.

 Activity: In small groups, students discuss the importance of personal well-being (healthy diet, exercise, and mental health) and its effects on career success.
 Students create a model demonstrating healthy practices they should partake in to ensure career-readiness.

-9.2 Career Awareness, Exploration, and Preparation 9.2.5.
-CAP.3-Identify qualifications needed to pursue traditional and non traditional careers and occupations 5-PS3-1 Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.
+9.2.5.CAP.3-Identify qualifications needed to pursue traditional and non traditional careers and occupations5-PS3-1 Use models to describe that energy in animals' food (used for body repair, growth, motion, and to maintain body warmth) was once energy from the sun.

 Activity: Students will discuss the qualifications needed for occupations relating to the human body.

-9.4 Life Literacies and Key Skills 9.4.5.C1.2:-Investigate a persistent local or global issue and collaborate with individuals with diverse perspectives to improve upon current actions designed to address the issue.
-5.12.2.1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+9.4.5.Cl.2:-Investigate a persistent local or global issue and collaborate with individuals with diverse perspectives to improve upon current actions designed to address the issue.

+9.4.5.TL.5: Collaborate digitally to produce an artifact.

+9.4.5.IML.5: Distinguish how media are used by individuals, groups, and organizations for varying purposes.

+9.4.5.DC.8: Propose ways local and global communities can engage digitally to participate in and promote climate action.

+5-LS2-1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.

 Activity: Students will collaborate with their group to create a food web showing the movement of matter, which includes an endangered species.
 Students will discuss ways to address the issue.

-Computer Science 8.1.5.DA.1 Collect, organize, and display data in order to highlight relationships or support a claim.
-5.L32.1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
-Activity: Students will research an ecosystem and create a digital food web (using a tool of their choosing) showing the flow of e INTERDISCIPLINARY CONNECTIONS ELA/Science NJSLA.W7 Conduct short as well as more sustained research projects, utilizing an inquiry-based research process based on focused questions, demonstrating understanding of the subject under investigation.
-5-LS2-1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment Activity: Students will make a list of questions to research about an ecosystem they would like to learn more about and will conduct a short research project based on these questions.
-Math/Science
+8.1.5.DA.1 Collect, organize, and display data in order to highlight relationships or support a claim.

+5-LS2-1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+Activity: Students will research an ecosystem and create a digital food web (using a tool of their choosing) showing the flow of energy within the ecosystem.

+W.SE.5.6.
+Gather relevant information from multiple valid and reliable print and digital sources; summarize or paraphrase information in notes and finished work, making note of any similarities and differences among ideas presented; and provide a list of sources.

+5-LS2-1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment

+Activity: Students will make a list of questions to research about an ecosystem they would like to learn more about and will conduct a short research project based on these questions.

+• Math/Science